 In their press release, Kubota acknowledge the global shift towards electric vehicles and suggest the new venture signifies Kubota’s continued investment in meeting the needs of its customers.
 Kubota confirms they have engaged in research and development of electrically powered equipment, including motors, inverters and battery packs.

 It is not yet clear whether, like their current range of internal combustion engines, Kubota will also provide this new power source to global equipment manufacturers for their own machinery, or retain the new technology for their own use.
 Regardless, tests are due to start in France this year with plans for electric tractors and electric compact construction machinery due soon after the following development.

-Whereas JCB recently released the first fully electric mini digger with their 19C-1E, a fully electric compact tractor would be an industry first, and something BALI is very much looking forward to learning about.
+Whereas JCB recently released the first fully electric mini digger with their 19C-1E, a fully electric compact tractor would be an industry first, and something our Association is very much looking forward to learning about.